niharjoshi/OrganizeGmail/README.md

 ## Tech Stack

 ## MVP
-Our goal is to deliver a fully functional dashboard hosted on Vercel that logs you in with Google's SSO and helps you visualize your Gmail inbox by filters like sender and domain.
-The app will also allow you to mass delete emails based on the selected filter.
-Although the aformentioned features are part of our planned minimum viable product, we will try to include the recompression of attachments feature to save even more Google Drive space.
+Our goal for the minimum viablw product is to deliver a Django dashboard hosted on Vercel that logs you in with Google's SSO and helps you visualize your Gmail inbox by filters like sender and domain.

+However, our final aim is to allow the user to mass delete emails based on the selected filter.
+We will also try to include the recompression of attachments feature to save even more Google Drive space.